Skip to content

 static_assert(test_structured_binding());

-However, note that you cannot declare constexpr structured bindings directly at namespace scope (for example, constexpr auto [x, y] = ...; is a compilation error).
-This is because a structured binding is essentially a declaration of a group of reference variables, not a single variable declaration.
+Note, though, that you can't declare a constexpr structured binding at namespace scope (e.g., constexpr auto [x, y] = get_point(); is a compile error).
+That's because structured binding is fundamentally a declaration of a set of reference variables, not a single variable.

-In terms of lambda captures, C++17 actually already supported capturing structured binding variables directly.
-The following code works in C++17:
+On lambda captures: C++17 already supports capturing structured-binding variables directly.
+This works in C++17:

 cpp